DougKruse/DougKruse.github.io/index.md

 [Back to the top](#posts)
 ### Old Activities
-Recently Google Sites shut down and was going to migrate to some new service and prompted me to save some old site I had from 10th grade english class.
-Looking over it I found a piece of art I had done back then, I made many pieces like it but lost almost all of them as I got older and transferred computers.
-I made a lot of art in this electronic abstract style and its really nice to have a copy of some of it back again.
+Recently Google Sites shut down to migrate to some new service and it prompted me to save some old site that I had made in 10th grade english class.
+While looking over it I found a piece of art I had done back then; I made many pieces like it but lost almost all of them as I got older and transferred computers.
+I thought I had lost all traces of them besides a few forum signatures but It was very nice to find this one again.
 ![dougart1](https://i.imgur.com/ZGBghbZ.jpg)

 [Back to the top](#posts)